Mixed-precision algorithms for solving the Sylvester matrix equation: GMRES-IR for the Sylvester matrix equation

 \section{GMRES-IR for the Sylvester matrix equation}

-It is possible to solve the Sylvester equation~\eqref{eq:sylv} by applying an iterative algorithm applied to the equivalent formulation~\eqref{eq:sylv-ls}.
+It is possible to solve the Sylvester equation~\eqref{eq:sylv} by applying an iterative algorithm to the equivalent formulation~\eqref{eq:sylv-ls}.
 In a mixed-precision setting, one might derive a variant of the GMRES-IR algorithms~\cite{abhl24},~\cite{cahi17},~\cite{cahi18} tailored to the Sylvester equation.
 Good preconditioners are often necessary for such algorithms to be efficient.

 In the setting where the Schur decompositions $A = \UA \TA \UA^*$ and $B = \UB \TB \UB^*$ are computed in low precision, one can implicitly apply the obvious preconditioner $M_f^{-1}=(I_n\otimes A+B^T\otimes I_m)^{-1}$, which can yield an efficient algorithm if the GMRES solver converge sufficiently quickly.
-However, since applying the preconditioner involves solving Sylvester equations---which must necessarily be done in a precision lower than the working precision for this approach to be computationally sensible---the overall Schur-preconditioned GMRES-IR algorithm only converges for problems whose condition numbers are well bounded, depending on the unit roundoff of the precision at which the preconditioner is formed and applied; see \cref{sec:gmres-ir-app} for a more detailed discussion.
+However, since applying the preconditioner involves solving Sylvester equations---which must necessarily be done in a precision lower than the working precision for this approach to be computationally sensible---the overall Schur-preconditioned GMRES-IR algorithm only converges for problems whose condition numbers are well bounded, depending on the unit roundoff of the precision at which the preconditioner is formed and applied.
+A detailed discussion is beyond the scope of this manuscript.